wheaton5/het_snp_kmers/README.md

-        --max_total_coverage <max_total_coverage>    max sum of all kmers with middle base changed --min_coverage <min_coverage>                min coverage for each kmer of the pair --output_full_hist <output_full_hist>        file name for full kmer histogram
+        --max_total_coverage <max_total_coverage>    max sum of all kmers with middle base changed --min_coverage <min_coverage>                min coverage for each kmer of the pair --output_full_hist <output_full_hist>        file name for full kmer histogram -t, --threads <threads>                          number of threads to use, defaults to 1
 ```